RC helicopter controls

 Listed below are some of the more common terms that you'll need to know to get a better understanding of rc helicopter controls...

-- Angle of Attack - the angle of the rotating rotor blades in relation to the air flowing over it, as viewed from the end of the blade.
+- Angle of Attack - the angle of the rotating rotor blades in relation to the air flowing over them, as viewed from the end of the blade.

 - Coaxial - a type of helicopter that has two sets of main rotors, one mounted above the other, and no tail rotor.